 Parents applying for childhood SSI benefits are often confused by how the Social Security Administration evaluates the claim.
-The SSA looks at the child's functioning in terms of six domains.
-This entry dealing with Caring for Yourself and is the fifth in a series discussing domains of function.
-In this domain, SSA considers how well someone maintains a healthy emotional and physical state, including how well she gets her physical and emotional wants and needs met in appropriate ways; coping with sress and changes in environemtn; and whether she takes care of her own health, possessions, and living area.
+The SSA looks at the child’s functioning in terms of six domains.
+This entry deals with Caring for Yourself and is the fifth in a series discussing domains of function.
+In this domain, SSA considers how well someone maintains a healthy emotional and physical state, including how well she gets her physical and emotional wants and needs to be met in appropriate ways; coping with stress and changes in the environment; and whether she takes care of her own health, possessions, and living area.

 Caring for yourself effectively depends upon your ability to respond to changes in your emotions and the daily demands of your environment to help yourself and cooperate with others in taking care of your personal needs, health and safety.
 It is characterized by a sense of independence and competence.
 It includes becoming increasingly independent in making and following your own decisions, as well as having a basic understanding of your body, including its normal functioning, and of your physical and emotional needs.

 Newborns and infants sense of independence and competence begins in being able to recognize the body’s signals, to alert the caregiver of needs.

 Older infants and toddlers should be trying to do more things for oneself that increase the sense of independence and competence in the environment.

 Preschool children should want to take care of many of their physical needs, and also want to try doing some things that they cannot do fully (e.g., tying your shoes, taking a bath).

 School-age children should be independent in most day-to-day activities (e.g., dressing yourself, bathing yourself), although they may still need to be reminded sometimes to do these routinely.